SCORE (software)

-SCORE is a scorewriter program, written in FORTRAN for MS-DOS by Stanford University Professor Leland Smith (1925–2013) with a reputation for producing very high-quality results.
-It was widely used in engraving during the 1980s and 1990s and continues to have a small, dedicated following of engravers, many of whom hold the program in high regard due to its ability to position symbols precisely on the page.
+SCORE is a scorewriter program, written in FORTRAN for MS-DOS by Leland Smith, with a reputation for producing very high-quality results.
+Developed while he was a professor at Stanford University, it was widely used in engraving during the 1980s and 1990s and continues to have a small, dedicated following of engravers, many of whom hold the program in high regard due to its ability to position symbols precisely on the page.
 Several publications set using SCORE have earned Paul Revere and German Musikpresse engraving awards.

 Program development

 Mainframe origins

-The first incarnation of SCORE was written by Leland Smith in 1967 as a means of entering music into the MUSIC V sound generating system running on the PDP-10 mainframe computers at the Stanford Artificial Intelligence Laboratory (SAIL).
+The first incarnation of SCORE was written by Leland Smith in 1967 as a means of entering music into the MUSIC V sound generating system running on the PDP-10 minicomputers at the Stanford Artificial Intelligence Laboratory (SAIL).